 2. The more creative the campaign the better!
 Creativity is essential for a successful H5 campaign.
 Instead of a boring advertisement, a creative and interactive campaign will prove much more effective.

-3. A good user experience is essential to a successful campaign.
+3. Good user experience is essential to a successful campaign.
 If users are bombarded with your brand or the campaign is too crowded and fussy, then there will no organic traffic to your page.
 A simple and easy to understand concept will be much more effective.

 How Can I Create A Successful WeChat H5 campaign?